bdaiinstitute/detic-sam/README.md

 ```

 ## Troubleshooting
-### Installation
-- Cannot install detectron2 due to torch being compiled with a different CUDA version.
-  If there's an installation issue with detectron2, it's probably because you compiled and installed torch
-  using a different version of CUDA than what you used to install detectron2.
-  Find the appropriate torch installation [here](https://pytorch.org/get-started/previous-versions/) and this installation issue should go away.

-### General Usage Issues
+- Segmentation Fault (core dumped) as soon as you run `server.py`
+  This stems from an issue with the detectron2 installation.
+Torch and detectron2 are closely linked: you need to make
+  sure you've installed the torch version with the right CUDA extension corresponding to the detectron2 version (as well
+  as your own system setup).
+Find the correct detectron2 installation command [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
+  Then, find the corresponding torch version compatible withthat and make sure you have that.
 - `PIL.Image.LINEAR` doesn't exist.
   If you see something like the below when trying to run `server.py`:
   ```